Orphan pages are pretty much invisible to search engines and visitors.

 Google uses links to help find new content on the web.

-If your orphan pages don’t have any links to them, they will have a hard time finding them.
+If your orphan pages don’t have any links to them, search engines will have difficulty finding them.

 In fact, read what is reported on Google Search Central:

-For example, if you publish a new page on your site and don’t link to it from any other page, how will Google know it exists?
+For example, if you publish a new page on your site and don’t link to it from your old content, how will Google know it exists?

 Might Take a Portion of the Crawl Budget